 - insurance companies providing cross-border insurance services if these entities, which are headquartered abroad, render taxable insurance services in Hungary.

 The above-mentioned entities should apply three different tax rates.
-For voluntary vehicle liability insurance policies, the rate of the tax is 15%; for property and casualty insurance, the rate is 10%; and for the mandatory vehicle liability insurance, the rate is 23% (capped at HUF 83/day/vehicle).
+For voluntary vehicle liability insurance policies, the tax rate is 15%; for property and casualty insurance, the tax rate is 10%; and for the mandatory vehicle liability insurance, the tax rate is 23% (capped at HUF 83/day/vehicle).